Benjamin-Connelly/powershell-port-scanner/README.md

   - Examples: `-p 80,443,8080` or `-p 80-100,443,1000-2000`
   - If omitted, scans top 20 common ports by default.
 - `-Common`: Scan a larger set of common ports instead of just the top 20
+- `-sp`: Perform a ping scan on the IP range
+- `-Pn`: Skip the ping check and scan all hosts
 - `-Open`: Display only open ports in the output

 ## Examples